fnalways/terminus-docs/docs/manual/use-cases/comfyui-for-krita.md

 # AI art creation with ComfyUI and Krita
 Create stunning AI-powered artwork by connecting ComfyUI's advanced AI capabilities with Krita's professional digital art tools.
-This guide shows you how to set up your complete AI art workflow with Terminus.
+This guide shows you how to set up your complete AI art workflow with Olares.
 ## Understanding the components
 Your AI art studio consists of three key pieces working together:

-* **ComfyUI**: The AI engine running in your Terminus environment that powers image generation.
+* **ComfyUI**: The AI engine running in your Olares environment that powers image generation.
 * **Krita**: Professional-grade digital art software where you'll create and edit your artwork.
 * **Krita AI Diffusion Plugin**: The connector that enables seamless communication between Krita and ComfyUI.

 ## What you'll need
 Before starting, ensure you have:
-* A working Terminus installation with internet access
+* A working Olares installation with internet access
-* A computer connected to the same local network as Terminus
+* A computer connected to the same local network as Olares
 * Sufficient system resources (recommended: 16GB RAM for optimal performance)

 ## Set up ComfyUI